 Looking for a gender-neutral way* to communicate is perhaps one way to avoid direct conflict; failing to express an opposing view via a neutral expression seems better than actually aligning with perversion.
 Yet, even this might be viewed as a compromise: when perversion cannot actually be entirely ignored and must be addressed in some way, would Jesus confront it or modify His behavior to accommodate it?

 These matters are not easy to sort through, and every situation can be uniquely challenging.
-God help us navigate these complex issues, and give us wisdom and grace to honor Him!
+God help us navigate these complex issues, and give us wisdom, humility and grace to honor Him!

 The sabbath law includes a command to worksix days a week (Ex 20:9), so we should be looking to be productive every day except Saturday.